Installing Docker

 exit

-- Access a container running in the backend.
+- Start a container in the background.

 docker exec -it <Container ID> /bin/bash

-- Create an image from a container.
+- Create an image from the container.
+The container ID can be obtained by running docker ps.

 docker commit <Container ID> [<Repository name>[:<Label>]]

-docker commit 135****9f757 hello-world:v1
+docker commit 135****9f757 nginx:v1

 Feedback